a-ruivo/portfolio/README.md

 <summary> Jenkins </summary>

 **Jenkins** is an open-source automation server that helps developers build, test, and deploy their software continuously.
 In this project, we will only use jenkins to perform a manual execution of the airflow dags.

+In this project I'll be running jenkins inside a docker container, so the settings will be inside the docker_compose.yml file.
+However, below are the instructions for configuring jenkins locally.

 - Create the keyrings folder (for secure APT keys):
   ```bash